 - 1 tsp.
 Ginger (Zingiber officinale)

 Put all ingredients into a French press or a large mason jar.
 Cover with 32 ounces of boiling water.
 Steep 2-3 hours or overnight.
 Drink 2 cups daily for 14 days.

 That ought to kindle your barbarian and get you back into good flow!

-If you want to learn specific foods and recipes that can harmonize and support liver health and the rest of your body, check out my Liver Cleanse Cooking Class.
+If you want to learn specific foods and recipes that can harmonize and support liver health and the rest of your body, check out my Food is Medicine online cooking course.